effie95yr/DH110/Assignment_07/README.md

 The interactive prototype is located to the right of the wireflow.

 ## Cognitive Walkthrough
 I received feedback on the cognitive walkthough from two classmates and I also recruited one additional participant.
 The cognitive walkthrough was conducted online.
-I showed the participant the interactive prototype and used the following four questions to evaluate the walkthrough.
+I used the following four questions to evaluate the walkthrough.

->Will the user try and achieve the right outcome?
-Will the user notice that the correct action is available to them?
-Will the user associate the correct action with the outcome they expect to achieve?
-If the correct action is performed; will the user see that progress is being made towards their intended outcome?
+> 1. Will the user try and achieve the right outcome?
+2. Will the user notice that the correct action is available to them?
+3. Will the user associate the correct action with the outcome they expect to achieve?
+4. If the correct action is performed; will the user see that progress is being made towards their intended outcome?

+### Task 1
+Action 1: On the first page, locate the user account button.
+Walkthrough: yes, yes, yes, and yes

+Action 2: Click on the account button.
+Walkthrough: yes, yes, yes, and yes

+Action 3: Locate the "create new travel diaries button"
+Walkthrough: yes, yes, yes, and yes

+Action 3: Click on the "create new travel diaries button"
+Walkthrough: yes, yes, yes, and yes

+### Task 2
+Action 1: On the first page, locate the search bar.
+Walkthrough: yes, no, yes, and yes
+> The user was not sure how to type in the search bar.

+Action 2: Click on "Waikiki" on the map .
+Walkthrough: yes, yes, yes, and yes

+Action 3: Click on a photo in the photo gallery overlay.
+Walkthrough: yes, no, no, and yes
+> The user was distracted by the icons surrouding the name of the sightseeing, which I used to label what amenities were available at the sightseeing location.
+The user was a little bit confused about the meanings of the labels.
+The user then clicked on a photo and moved forward.

+Action 4: Click on the "read full diary" text.
+Walkthrough: yes, yes, yes, and yes

+Action 5: At the diary page, locate the author's name.
+Walkthrough: yes, yes, yes, and yes

+Action 6: Click on the name to access the author's personal blog page.
+Walkthrough: yes, no, no, and yes.
+> The user was not sure whether the name was clickable.

 ## Revision
+Based on the feedback from the cognitive walkthrough, I added overlay frames to the labels of amentities to inform the users the meanings of those labels.

+Please find the uodated wireflow and interactive protoype [here](https://www.figma.com/file/J6v3tDVyvBXsvCHMO4oEHy/DH-110-Assignment-07-second).